nilwes/HD44780/README.md

 # HD44780
-Toit driver for the HD44780 LCD controller
+Toit driver for the HD44780 LCD controller.
+The driver works with 16x2 LCDs.